Faculty and Staff

 Missouri State University.

-He has directed over one hundred plays from a wide variety
+He has directed and acted in over one hundred plays from a wide variety

 of genres.
 His production of El

 Paso Blue by Octavio Solis, was a national winner with the American